JROEBKE/testDataRepo/README.md

 1. Create a .env file like this

-SECRET="" //Add your secret
+SECRET=""
 DOMAIN="localhost"
 PORT="8080"
 DB_URI="mongodb://.../test-data"

-2. If you want basic auth as part of your project for websites just add to env file following parameters
+2. If you want basic auth as part of your project for websites just add to env file following parameters.
+BASICAUTH must be true otherwise it does not work.

-USER="" //Add your user
+USER=""
-PASSWORD=""  //Add your user
+PASSWORD=""
-BASICAUTH="true"  //only if true as value is provided it will activate
+BASICAUTH="true"

 3. If you want to active OAuth token protection for API endpoints add following parameter to env file.
-If you have no
+JWT must be true otherwise it does not work.

 JWT="true"
-JWTAUDIENCE="" //Add audience
+JWTAUDIENCE=""
-JWTISSUER="" //Add your issuer URL
+JWTISSUER=""
+JWKSURI=""

 4. npm init